 We are committed to following recommended and/or legislated health and safety measures during site work and in our shop and garden.
 During site work, task leaders are equipped with a first aid kit and have a first aid qualification.
-At the shop there is a first aid kit and PPE is available for those who wish to use it.
+At the shop there is a first aid kit.
 Please report any accidents, allergic reactions, or observed safety hazards to the task leader.
-Your safety and wellbeing is important to us.
+Your safety and wellbeing are important to us.

-If you are volunteering in the countryside or gardening at the shop, it is recommended that you have current protection against Tetanus.
-We also advise you familiarise yourself with the possible risk to your health from Lymes disease or Weils's disease - please see the attached information sheet.
-If you are unsure of potential risks to your health, please seek medical advice from your doctor prior to volunteering.
+If volunteering in the countryside or gardening at the shop, it is recommended you have current protection against Tetanus.
+We advise you familiarise yourself with the possible risk of Lymes disease or Weils's disease - please see the attached information sheet.
+If you are unsure of potential risks to your health, please seek medical advice from your doctor.